njpsmith/E-Commerce-Admin-Dashboard/README.md

 **Mocking**

-All API traffic is handled with MSW, enabling consistent test environments and repeatable scenarios.
+All API traffic (mocked backend responses) are handled with MSW.

 ## Architecture Decisions